first Annual Dinner, AUGUST 27

 (Due largely to the success of this event, the L.Y.R.A. again came to Henderson four years later)

-At about that time there was a considerable fleet of Ackroyd dinghies, built in Toronto, at the Crescent Yacht Club and I believe that one of this fleet had been purchased by Eleanor Dulles and sailed at Henderson Harbor.
-John Barnes also purchased a dinghy direct from Ackroyd, which he, together with Westcott Barber, sailed from Kingston to Chaumont in a fresh northwest wind, thus demonstrating the sea-worthiness of this small craft.
+At about that time there was a considerable fleet of Ackroyd (sic, Aykroyd) dinghies, built in Toronto, at the Crescent Yacht Club and I believe that one of this fleet had been purchased by Eleanor Dulles and sailed at Henderson Harbor.
+John Barnes also purchased a dinghy direct from Ackroyd (sic, Aykroyd), which he, together with Westcott Barber, sailed from Kingston to Chaumont in a fresh northwest wind, thus demonstrating the sea-worthiness of this small craft.

-By 1930 sufficient interest was aroused at the Harbor in sailing and a yacht club was formed and some eight Ackroyd dinghies constituted the fleet.
-Trophy cups were given by Russell Dunmore, John Marcellus, Julien Barrett, Mr. and Mrs. W.W.
-Hammond and a juvenile secret society known as the A.0.E.G.
+By 1930 sufficient interest was aroused at the Harbor in sailing and a yacht club was formed and some eight Ackroyd (sic, Aykroyd) dinghies constituted the fleet.
+Trophy cups were given by Russell Dunmore, John Marcellus (sic, it is actually spelled Marsellus), Julien Barrett, Mr. and Mrs. W.W.
+Hammond and a juvenile secret society known as the A.O.E.G.
 Home and home sailing regattas were held with Crescent, Cazenovia, Cooperstown and Oswego Yacht Clubs and, at the end of the season, representatives met with those of these clubs and those of Syracuse, Auburn, Geneva, Skaneateles and Ithaca, resulting in the formation of the Central New York Racing Association, which has flourished ever since.

 The Crescent Yacht Club again invited L.Y.R.A. to hold its regatta at Henderson Harbor in 1931.
 Our club took an active part in arranging for the regatta.
 The local community subscribed generously toward the cost and, due to the carefully laid plans of a committee appointed for the purpose, the Lighthouse Board was induced to establish the present gas buoy on Lime Barrel Shoal.